Corporate Governance & Management

-BASF’s long-term succession planning is guided by the “We create chemistry” strategy.
+BASF’s long-term succession planning is guided by the corporate strategy.
 It is based on systematic management development characterized by the following:

 The aim is to enable the Supervisory Board to ensure a reasonable level of diversity with respect to education and professional experience, cultural background, international representation, gender and age when appointing members of the Board of Executive Directors.
 Independent of these individual criteria, the Supervisory Board is convinced that ultimately, only a holistic approach can determine an individual’s suitability for appointment to the Board of Executive Directors of BASF SE.
 The overall aim is to ensure that the Board of Executive Directors as a whole has the following profile, which serves as a diversity concept: